Troubled young minds

 How best to help?

 Human Givens College offers several excellent courses where you can learn much more about how to help children and youngsters.
-HG trained family psychotherapist Miriam Chachamu presents a wonderful teaching day, Understanding and Improving children’s difficult Behaviour, which focuses mainly on pre-eleven year-old children, looking at how to help them get their essential emotional needs met, as explained here:
+Pamela Woodford, who has decades of experience working therapeutically with children and adolescents delivers How to create healing stories for children live online, and HG trained family psychotherapist Miriam Chachamu presents several helpful workshops live online including: Understanding and treating anxiety in children and teens and How to help children thrive, which focuses mainly on pre-eleven year-old children, looking at how to help them get their essential emotional needs met, as explained here:

 “If society is to successfully reduce the levels of anti-social behaviour, family breakdowns, mental illness and addictions, all our children need to be raised in environments where their innate psychological needs are met.